phrechu/PIPX/README.md

 > 1. The (`Alt+P`) shortcut can be changed on the Chrome Extension Shortcuts settings page: [chrome://extensions/shortcuts](chrome://extensions/shortcuts).
 > 2. To disable toast notifications (enabled by default) click right on the extension icon then click on show notifications.

+## Notifications guide

+#### 1. Entered/Exited PiP mode

+This notification is shown when the PiP is successfully enabled/disabled.

+It is only shown when using the (`Alt+P`) shortcut or by clicking the extension icon.

+#### 2. Can not enter PiP mode

+This notification is shown when :

+- The video is paused or muted.
+  > to enable PiP make sure the video is playing and is not muted.
+- Many videos are playing and not mute at the same time.
+- No videos were found.

+#### 3. Failed to enter PiP mode

+This notification is shown when entering PiP mode encountered an error, check your console for more info and do not hesitate to [file an issue](https://github.com/phrechu/PIPX/issues).

 ## Development

 You must use [pnpm](https://pnpm.io/) with this repo.